-Note The Faculty will review the applications.
-Nominations for this award will be evenly split between recommendations by the Faculty of Natural Resources and Environmental Studies and joint recommendation by the Faculty of Natural Resources and Environmental Studies' student representatives.
+Note Nominations for this award will be evenly split between recommendations by the Faculty of Natural Resources and Environmental Studies and joint recommendation by the Faculty of Natural Resources and Environmental Studies' student representatives.

 BCR Group Incentive Scholarship

 The BCR Group is dedicated to diversifying its revenue base and becoming a customer-focused, market-driven organization providing efficient and integrated services in transportation, real estate, telecommunications, and related services.
 The BCR Group of Companies' broad base of activities include road and intermodal transportation, telecommunication marketing, real estate development, passenger services and transportation consulting, with rail freight its primary business enterprise.